-Today’s “off the beaten track” travels will take us to the north-western section of Israel’s breadbasket, the Jezreel Valley, to observe the impact that Muslims, Christians and Jews had on the development of Palestine at the beginning of the 20th century.
+Today’s “off the beaten path” travels will take us to the north-western section of Israel’s breadbasket, the Jezreel Valley, to observe the impact that Muslims, Christians and Jews had on the development of Palestine at the beginning of the 20th century.
 We will explore the renovated Ottoman-era train station at Kfar Yehoshua, through [...]Read the rest of this entry here

 By Ethan Bensinger | June 9, 2009

-Our “off the beaten track” journey will take us for the next two days to the northern Negev, first with a visit to Kibbutz Yad Mordechai and then to other nearby sites commemorating heroic battles during Israel’s War of Independence.
+Our “off the beaten path” journey will take us for the next two days to the northern Negev, first with a visit to Kibbutz Yad Mordechai and then to other nearby sites commemorating heroic battles during Israel’s War of Independence.
 We’ll then learn about the Bedouins, nomads who had previously roamed the desert but who [...]Read the rest of this entry here

 By Ethan Bensinger | March 24, 2009

-Today’s off the beaten track adventure will take us slightly inland, away from the coast, into Emek Hefer.
+Today’s off the beaten path adventure will take us slightly inland, away from the coast, into Emek Hefer.
 This valley of kibbutzim and moshavim, just to the east and north of Netanya, will give us the opportunity to stroll through eucalyptus groves on the banks of the Alexander River while watching large turtles sun themselves [...]Read the rest of this entry here